avishai111/ASVspoof2019-vs-ASVspoof5-Assessment-and-Comparison/README.md

 ---

-## 📚 Cite This Github and [Paper](https://arxiv.org/abs/2505.15911):
+## 📚 Cite The Paper:

-If you use this codebase in your research or publications, please consider citing it:
+If you use this codebase in your research or publications, please consider citing the paper:

 ```bibtex
 @misc{weizman2025asvspoof2019vsasvspoof5assessment,